-The Definitive Guide to Maitake Mushrooms
+The Definitive Guide To Maitake Mushrooms

 The Maitake mushroom is as beautiful as it is revered.
-With fronds that resemble feathers, folk medicine that dates back millennia, and modern research finally unravelling its potent therapeutic benefits; earning the reputation as ‘medicinal mushrooms,’ there is much to learn and love about this fungus.
+With fronds that resemble feathers, folk medicine that dates back millennia, and modern research finally unravelling its potent therapeutic benefits; earning the reputation as ‘functional mushrooms,’ there is much to learn and love about this fungus.

 Maitake’s Latin name is quite a mouthful; Grifola frondosa.
 Also known as hen of the woods, ram’s head and sheep’s head (for its ruminant-like appearance), and, our favourite, the dancing mushroom.
 Its ability to buoy sequential, rhythmic function in the body and encourage health on multiple levels is noteworthy.